 - Leicester – 555,000

 - Edinburgh – 536,000

 A number of comments about this data.
 Firstly, on this definition, Britain’s historic second city Birmingham has been shoved into third place.
 Poor Birmingham.

 Secondly, the only one of the four UK countries without a city of this size is Wales: Cardiff, with 478,000 residents, just misses ranking.

 Perhaps the most unexpected entry here is in sixth place.
 No one would think of either Southampton or Portsmouth as a major city: considered as a single entity, though, which in terms of sprawl they are, they’re bigger than relative giants such as Liverpool or Newcastle.

-Oh, and Sheffield barely makes the top 10, so is definitely not the third largest city in Britain.
+Oh, and Sheffield barely makes the top 10, so it is definitely not the third largest city in Britain.
 Just to be clear.

-PUAs are, essentially, collections of local authorities that function a bit like single cities.
+Primary Urban Areas (PUAs) are, essentially, collections of local authorities that function a bit like single cities.
 They were created by the Department for Communities & Local Government as a statistical tool to help it draw comparisons between very different places.
 The aim was to come up with a list of areas less arbitrary than existing council boundaries; but which still allowed you to count largely independent but touching cities (Southampton and Portsmouth, say) as independent entities.

 Manchester is rather shrunken by this metric, while Birmingham is back in second place.
 Leeds, deprived of Bradford, has fallen a long way down the league tables.
 And Southampton and Portsmouth, two cities once again, are nowhere to be seen.